carina-codes/simple-ai-logic/README.md

 # simple-ai-logic

-I built this to lay the foundation for interacting with the OpenAI API—where a simple user input sparks intelligent, meaningful output.
-It's a first step toward turning ideas into limitless possibilities.
+I built this to lay the foundation for interacting with the OpenAI API.
+The user inputs, and the AI outputs.
+Due to a limit of AI credits, the demo will be shared privately, but feel free to clone this project and make it your own.

 ## ✅ Features